AneuPy: An open source Python tool for creating simulation-ready geometries of abdominal aortic aneurysms

 \subsection{Software functionalities}

-\ \textbf{Parametric generation of AAA geometries:} \textbf{AneuPy} enables the creation of AAA geometries based on user-defined parameters, ensuring reproducibility and customization.
-Users can specify the number, position, and dimensions of cross sections that define the aneurysm's shape.
-The tool supports variations in aneurysm morphology, including fusiform and saccular aneurysms.
+\ \textbf{Parametric creation of AAA geometries:} \textbf{AneuPy} enables the creation of AAA geometries from parameters given by the user, allowing reproducibility and customization.
+Users can choose to specify the number, location, and size of the cross sections that define the geometry of the aneurysm.
+The software provides flexibility for aneurysm morphology, including fusiform and saccular aneurysms.

-\textbf{Automated cross-section definition:} The \texttt{Section} class provides an intuitive way to define cross sections using circular profiles.
-The cross sections can be positioned along a predefined centerline, allowing users to control their spatial distribution.
-The tool automatically transforms the sections to the local coordinate system and adjusts the orientation of the normal vector to maintain geometric consistency.
+\textbf{Definition of cross-sections by automatons:} The \texttt{Section} class provides an easy-to-use method for the definition of cross sections by circular profiles.
+Cross sections may be translated along a reference centerline whose spatial distribution may be controlled by users.
+The software performs the transformation into the local system of coordinates automatically and appropriately converts the direction of the normal vector to maintain geometrical consistency.

-\textbf{NURBS-Based surface reconstruction:} The \texttt{Shell} class utilizes NURBS to generate smooth aneurysm surfaces from the defined cross sections.
-The surface generation process allows users to refine the geometry by adjusting the degree and tolerance parameters, ensuring high-quality surface continuity for accurate numerical simulations.
+\textbf{NURBS-Based surface reconstruction:} The \texttt{Shell} class employs NURBS to construct smooth aneurysm surfaces from the given cross sections.
+The algorithm for generating the surface has the option to smooth the geometry by adjusting the degree and tolerance parameters, delivering a high-quality surface continuity for accurate numerical simulations.

-\textbf{Solid model construction:} Using the \texttt{Solid} class, \textbf{AneuPy} can generate fully enclosed solid geometries from surface models.
-The tool provides two primary methods for solid creation: (i) \texttt{MakeSolid()}, which forms a solid by closing a shell, and (ii) \texttt{MakeCut()}, which applies Boolean operations to create complex shapes.
-These solid models are directly exportable for meshing and further simulation.
+\textbf{Solid model generation:} Using the \texttt{Solid} class, \textbf{AneuPy} can generate fully closed solid geometries from surface models.
+There are two general methods to generate solids using the software: (i) \texttt{MakeSolid()}, which forms a solid by closing a shell, and (ii) \texttt{MakeCut()}, which uses Boolean operations to form intricate shapes.
+Such solid models can be exported directly for meshing and further simulation.

-\textbf{Exporting geometries in multiple formats:} \textbf{AneuPy} allows users to export the generated geometries in various standard formats, including IGES, VTK, BREP, and STEP.
-These formats ensure compatibility with multiple simulation tools, facilitating seamless integration into different computational pipelines.
+\textbf{Exporting geometries in multiple formats:} \textbf{AneuPy} can export the generated geometries in a number of standard formats including IGES, VTK, BREP, and STEP.
+These formats are supported by a number of simulation packages and provide flexibility for integration into multiple computational workflows.